 Incident owning, assigning and dispatching

 As in my example with patients at the hospital, it is good to know who your doctor is.
-Basically, who is responsible for taking care of a specific incident.
+Basically, who is responsible for taking care of a specific incident?
 If no one is in charge, then there is a high chance that nobody will do something to solve the issue.
 It has nothing to do with technology but rather with human psychology.
-It is so easy for many of us to say, “It’s not my business…” then to take responsibility and accept related risks of making things worse.
+It is so easy for many of us to say, “It’s not my business…” and then to take responsibility and accept related risks of making things worse.
 Of course, someone might say that it is a matter of organizational culture, character, and personal attitude, but when you have strict SLAs to comply with (more on this later in this post), you just do not have the luxury of checking every time whether someone is going to fix that new dumb issue.

 So, how are you going to ensure that every incident has its own “doctor”?
 Clearly, you have two options.
 The first one is to have some person (or a few people) who will dispatch incoming incidents to appropriate support teams or even assign them to specific engineers right now.
 To do this, the dispatcher should have some rules to route incidents.
 The second one is to have some automation system with a certain algorithm to process registered incidents and forward them to relevant technicians.
 These rules may vary from team to team and from organization to organization, but the key point is to have an algorithm or procedure in place which everybody understands and follows.

 From my experience, there is no single best solution for incident dispatching.
-In some cases, it is possible to have one-to-one relationships between computer systems and corresponding support teams and fully automate incident assignment based on this knowledge.
+In some cases, it is possible to have one-to-one relationships between computer systems and corresponding support teams and fully automate incident assignments based on this knowledge.
 In the other ones, the boundaries among systems and responsibility zones might be blurred and manual dispatching works best.
 In some, it is just a straightforward process of assigning all incoming incidents to the first tier of support (L1) and later escalating them to a higher tier if needed.
-Of course, it would be great to automate incident assignment as much as possible, although there might be organizational, experience and process differences that will not allow this to happen.
+Of course, it would be great to automate incident assignments as much as possible, although there might be organizational, experience and process differences that will not allow this to happen.
 So, I advise you to experiment and choose one that works best for you.

 We will look into your issue as soon as we can…